preemptive/DashO-GameOfLife/README.md

 This sample has four Build Flavors (`menu`, `single`, `withInteraction`, and `withoutInteraction`) and two Flavor Dimensions (`view` and `interactive`) creating four different applications:

-* menuWithInteraction - Launches with a menu of three interactive views.
+* `menuWithInteraction` - Launches with a menu of three interactive views.
-* menuWithoutInteraction - Launches with a menu of three non-interactive views.
+* `menuWithoutInteraction` - Launches with a menu of three non-interactive views.
-* singleWithInteraction - Launches an interactive view.
+* `singleWithInteraction` - Launches a single interactive view.
-* singleWithoutInteraction - Launches a non-interactive view.
+* `singleWithoutInteraction` - Launches a single non-interactive view.

+## Building

+Run `gradlew build` to compile all the versions.

+## Installing

+The four different versions can be simultaneously installed:

+* `gradlew installMenuWithInteractionDebug` - Installs `Game Of Life (Interactive)`
+* `gradlew installMenuWithoutInteractionDebug` - Installs `Game Of Life`
+* `gradlew installSingleWithInteractionDebug` - Installs `Game Of Life View (Interactive)`
+* `gradlew installSingleWithoutInteractionDebug` - Installs `Game Of Life View`

+## Uninstalling

+You can uninstall all the versions by running `gradlew uninstallAll`

+## All of the above

+Run the following command to just do all of it:
+ `gradlew clean build uA installMenuWithInteractionDebug installMenuWithoutInteractionDebug installSingleWithInteractionDebug installSingleWithoutInteractionDebug`

 ## Original Source